Calculator

 The decimal system uses base 10, so 1 GB equals 1,000 MB, making calculations simpler.
 The binary system, used in some contexts, considers 1 GiB as 1,024 MiB, leading to slightly larger capacities in binary units.
 The difference impacts precise conversions.

-Also Read: 492 Meters to Feet – Easy Conversion Explained
+Also Read: 12.5 Stone to Pounds – Easy Conversion Explained

 Why do storage manufacturers use decimal units for GB and MB?